 I’ve picked strawberries all over the world, and these were quite possibly the best I’ve ever had — a magical blend of sweet and tart.
 We happily paid $15 for almost four pounds of strawberries.
 I didn’t think we would finish them, but they were gone within 24 hours.

 We learned a lot about how to pick and keep strawberries.
 Don’t wash them in water until you’re ready to enjoy them.
 And always refrigerate them.
 I made the mistake of leaving one or two strawberries on on the counter overnight, and they didn’t last.

-All of this is a very roundabout way of saying Temecula takes its food seriously, and that extends to its restaurants.
-When we weren’t parked at the public library, where two of our kids were scrambling to finish the last of their schoolwork, we were captivated by Temecula’s downtown area on Front Street, a collection of antique stores, museums and gift shops.
+All of this is a roundabout way of saying Temecula takes its food seriously, and that extends to its restaurants.
+When we weren’t parked at the public library, where two of our kids were scrambling to finish the last of their schoolwork, we strolled through Temecula’s downtown area on Front Street, a collection of antique stores, museums, and gift shops.

 But just off the beaten path, we also discovered a terrific food scene on 5th Street, including authentic Cuban fare at Havana Kitchen, the incredible Italian fusion at Palumbo’s Ristorante (try their jalapeño cream sauce) and the artisanal deli sandwiches created at the Goat & Vine.

 If you have only one meal to eat in Temecula, make it dessert at Palumbo’s.
 Ask for one of their fresh baked cookies with ice cream.
 You’ll thank me.
 It’s totally worth the detour.